 The reasons we love it, is that it utilizes most all of our favorite ingredients, specifically tomatillos, black beans, corn in all its forms, avocados, tomatoes, pine nuts, pumpkin seeds, and even fruits like mango and papaya.
 We love the seasonings as well – cumin, coriander, cilantro, plus the various chile peppers.

 On any given day, without thinking, I throw together an ancho-marinated flank steak topped with adobo-spiced smoked tomatoes for an easy meal.
 Or a soup that combines black beans, posole, chipotle peppers, and lots of cilantro.
 Southwestern dishes are the most common in my kitchen because we love all of its inherent ingredients.

-So today I’m discussing the same thing – that is, cooking Southwestern-inspired dishes by being familiar with the ingredients and seasonings of this varied and lovely cuisine.
+Being familiar with ingredients of specific cuisine allows you to create dishes without the use of cookbooks.
 There is more to Southwestern meals than using black beans and cilantro.
 Although that’s a start!

 “Tex-Mex,” which is the combination of Texas and Mexican cuisines, is a term with which we’ve all become familiar, at least here in the states.
 Did you know that Texas is actually credited with the invention of fajitas, chili, and nachos?
 They’re actually not Mexican in origin like you’d think.
 I remember my first experience with Tex-Mex.